 (A Rough Draft)

 Lofoten.
 Puglia.
 Volcanoes of Iceland.
 The Haiku Stairs.
 The Canary Islands.
 Porto.
 The Azores.
 Mount Kilimanjaro.
 Mount Whitney.
 California.
-Planning explorations is a passion, whether we actually take them or not.
-Along with running, it helps me to stay somewhat grounded.
+Planning explorations is a passion, whether we actually embark upon them or not.
+Along with running, it helps me to stay somewhat grounded and channel my excess energy.
 The world is massive, and varyingly beautiful, and the vast majority of people are not, in fact, awful.
 Seeing, experiencing, learning, wondering is life 🙂

 Recommendation to myself: have a whole month and also explore Oregon and Washington, but anyhow, since the husband has the limited vacation times….here are the plans for the: